adamB6/bookReader/README.md

 # Book Reader
-A simple book reader used for practicing C# and WPF.
+A simple book reader built with C# and WPF.